 Immediately check out or self-isolate in their room.

 If symptoms worsen, contact to local emergency health clinic or public health authority and follow their instructions.

 Stay in their room as much as possible, only leave for essential reasons.
-Wear a medical mask (if one is not available, a non-medical mask), whenever they leave their room.
+Wear a medical mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask).

 Checkout using a contactless method, avoiding in-person contact with the front desk or other employees.

 Immediately isolate the employee from others in a designated area or room.
 (Note: After the person leaves, clean and disinfect all surfaces/objects that the symptomatic person may have touched or been close to).

 Send the employee home so they can begin their self-isolation as soon as possible.
 Ask them to avoid public transit, taxi, and ridesharing, if possible.

 Instruct them to seek medical care, if necessary, and follow instructions from their local public health authority (information is available on their websites).

 If an employee, visitor or guest informs you of a positive COVID-19 test result, report it to your local public health authority and cooperate with any contact tracing efforts.
 You may also be required to inform employees who might have been exposed unless that is the responsibility of your public health authority.
 Advise all those that were potentially exposed to carefully monitor themselves for COVID-19 symptoms.

 If the case is work-related involving a worker, additional notifications may be required, contact your jurisdictional OHS regulator and worker compensation board for guidance.
 Complete an incident report and begin an investigation.